Archbishop Molloy High School: Stanner

 "Stanner" is a word created by Archbishop Molloy High School.
 Before modern-day Molloy was built in Briarwood, Queens, the school was named St. Ann's Academy.
 The students were known as "St. Ann-ers," a nickname which, over time, simply became "Stanners."
 All of Molloy's students, current and alumni, are known as Stanners.

 Several things in the school have this name, including the school newspaper, The Stanner.
 The school's athletic teams are also known as the Stanners.

 Academics

-Archbishop Molloy's academic program is very competitive.
-A variety of honors classes and thirteen Advanced Placement Program (AP) classes are offered.
-Among Catholic schools, Molloy has the highest percentage of its graduates earning Regents diplomas.
 The U.S. Department of Education recognized the school as a "National School of Excellence."
 Molloy was named as 1 of 96 most "Outstanding American High School" by U.S. News & World Report in 1999, as well as an "Exemplary School" by the United States Department of Education.
-100% of Molloy's graduates attend college.
-Admission is based on the entrance examination and a review of 6th, 7th, and early 8th grade records.